Asymptotically Optimal Quantum Universal Quickest Change Detection: Background

 A key observation is that such a PVM can be constructed using only knowledge of $\rho$.
 This is precisely what is needed in the quantum universal QCD: one wants to convert the quantum QCD into classical QCD while preserving the relative entropy in the absence of any knowledge of the post-change quantum state.

-We assume in the present work that all density operators dealt with in this work are finite dimensional.
+We assume in the present work that all density operators we deal with are finite dimensional.
 Consistent with \cite{fanizza2023ultimate}, we do not consider the case with $S(\sigma \| \rho) = \infty$.
 This corresponds to a trivial tradeoff between the false alarm rate and quickest detection, and have been studied in previous work \cite{sentis2018online}.
-Without loss of generality we may assume that $\dim(\rho) = \dim(\Hcal^b) = b$.
+Without loss of generality we may assume that $\dim(\rho) = \dim(\Hcal) = b$.